hackerb9/sixvid/README.md

 * Utilize transparent GIF techniques to optimize sixel output.

-* Currently, we just have the initial delay hardcoded, but we ought to try sending a single frame to get a better estimate.
+* sending a single frame to get an initial "weightestimate" instead of hardcoding it.

 * Average the benchmark FPS over time and also show std deviation.
   (Some terminals are inconsistent in their speed).

-* If a terminal supports double-buffering, as the VT340 does, use it.
+* Detect and utilize VT340 double-buffering.

-* Someday, go back to using DECSDM (sixel display mode).
+* Either crop large images or go back to using DECSDM.

 ## Benchmarking with sixvid's FPS